-This course provides job-seeking skills and an overview of theoretical knowledge in preparation for certification.
-Topics include test-taking strategies, resume preparation, and interviewing techniques.
+This course provides employability skills and an overview of theoretical knowledge in preparation for certification.
+Topics include test-taking strategies, resume preparation, interviewing strategies, communication skills, and teamwork concepts.
 Upon completion, students should be able to prepare a resume, demonstrate appropriate interview techniques, and identify strengths and weaknesses in preparation for certification.
 (S.)